 For instance, you might need more than the content posted by run-of-the-mill social media users or customers.
 That content is excellent because it’s honest, unique, and intuitive.
 On the downside, many customers can post grainy or redundant images.

-If you need more control over the creation process, choose a UGC platform that lets you:
+If you need more control over the creation process, choose a robust UGC marketplace like Showcase that lets you:

 In return, you’ll get: